bparanj/crystal/electronics/book/tasks.md

 bypass-capacitor.md

 How is the current controlled in current controller?
 See 16.md.
-How does varying the resistor value affect the amount of current flowing through the circuit.
+How does varying the resistor value affect the amount of current flowing through the circuit?
 This concept should be a different experiment.
 This should only focus on the concept: Changing the resistor values does not have any effect of the current value before or after the resistor.

 Experiments